henspace/text2lesson-docs/docs/formatting/add-maths.md

 # Centre dot

-Any full stop between alphabetic characters or a digit and a following alphabetic character is converted to a a centre dot.
+Any full stop between alphabetic characters or a digit and a following alphabetic character is converted to a centre dot.

 So, this code: